Stabilus (ETR:STM) Given a €81.00 Price Target by Warburg Research Analysts

-Warburg Research set a €81.00 ($92.05) price target on Stabilus (ETR:STM) in a research report sent to investors on Wednesday, Borsen Zeitung reports.
+Warburg Research set a €81.00 ($91.01) target price on Stabilus (ETR:STM) in a report published on Tuesday, Borsen Zeitung reports.

-STM has been the subject of several other reports.
-Berenberg Bank set a €84.00 ($95.45) target price on shares of Stabilus in a research note on Friday, January 14th.
-JPMorgan Chase & Co. set a €62.00 ($70.45) target price on shares of Stabilus in a research note on Tuesday, January 18th.
-Hauck Aufhäuser La… set a €67.00 ($76.14) target price on shares of Stabilus in a research note on Wednesday, January 19th.
-Finally, Kepler Capital Markets set a €53.00 ($60.23) price objective on shares of Stabilus in a research note on Thursday, January 20th.
+STM has been the topic of a number of other reports.
+Hauck Aufhäuser La… set a €67.00 ($75.28) target price on shares of Stabilus in a report on Wednesday, January 19th.
+Berenberg Bank set a €84.00 ($94.38) price objective on shares of Stabilus in a report on Friday, January 14th.
+Kepler Capital Markets set a €53.00 ($59.55) price objective on shares of Stabilus in a report on Thursday, January 20th.
+Finally, JPMorgan Chase & Co. set a €62.00 ($69.66) price objective on shares of Stabilus in a report on Monday, January 31st.

 Stabilus SA, together with its subsidiaries, manufactures and sells gas springs and dampers, and electric tailgate opening and closing equipment in Europe and internationally.
 The company offers non-locking, locking, and swivel chair gas springs; motion and vibration dampers; and electric motor drives and CAD-configurators, as well as services and spare parts.